 Essex Book Festival Respects Your Privacy

 We protect your personal information and adhere to all current data protection act legislation with respect to protecting privacy and processing data.
-Essex Book Festival does not give out, sell or trade any personal data with external organisations, or share your personal data with any third parties including project partners without your consent.
+EBF does not give out, sell or trade any personal data with external organisations, or share your personal data with any third parties including project partners without your consent.

 Our mailing list

 When you sign up to our e-mailing list EBF will only ask for your email address, as that is all we need to be able to contact you by email and keep you up to date with our activities.
 Once you have opted in, we will send you regular email updates about our programme and the festival, any special news bulletins we think may be of interest to you, opportunities to participate in projects, and event invitations.

 To deliver our newsletter we use a third party provider MailChimp, who hold your email address at a secure location.
 We use MailChimp software to gather statistics on opening rates and clicks on links, which help us monitor and improve our communications.
 Individuals can unsubscribe at any time from newsletters by clicking the unsubscribe link on each e-newsletter.